dojo/docs/dojox/form/MultiComboBox.rst

 Introduction
 ============

-This widget is an experimental extension to `ComboBox <dijit/form/ComboBox>`_ to allow "tag" style input using a datastore using a delimeter.
+This widget is an experimental extension to :ref:`ComboBox <dijit/form/ComboBox>` to allow "tag" style input using a datastore using a delimeter.

 =====
 Usage